 The outdoor environment offers opportunities for doing things in different ways and on different scales than when indoors.
 Playing outside gives children first-hand contact with weather, seasons, and the natural world, and outdoor environments offer children freedom to explore, use their senses, and be physically active and curious.

-To develop a pedagogical model centred on student voice, choice and collaboration, combined with the intentional deployment of technology for every student to deliver personalised and self-paced learning that is required for a 21st century education system.
+Our pedagogical model is centred on student voice, choice and collaboration, combined with the intentional deployment of technology for every student to deliver personalised and self-paced learning that is required for a 21st century education system.
 We will equip all learners with the skills required to ensure technology is used efficiently and effectively.

-To transform the standardised model of direct learning to a model where teachers are facilitators or coaches of the learning process to allow for improved interactions and strengthened relationships that provide opportunities for self-directed learning.
+We are transforming the standardised model of direct learning to a model where teachers are facilitators or coaches of the learning process, to allow for improved interactions and strengthened relationships that provide opportunities for self-directed learning.

-Through the Innovative use of digital technology we will create a level playing field for all children, irrespective of their language skills, reading ability or any other factors that may present learning challenges.
+Through the Innovative use of digital technology we are creating a level playing field for all children, irrespective of their language skills, reading ability or any other factors that may present learning challenges.

 We are committed to eradicating routine, mundane or unnecessary tasks that could be more efficiently achieved by utilising new technology which will allow professionals to strengthen their particular area of expertise and have the biggest impact on the organisation and its evolvement.

-Traditional classrooms will evolve to allow the vision to be fully embraced.
-Our enabling environments will be child-centred and designed to allow for flexibility, collaboration and independence.
-The aim is to shape our environment to better reflect a 21st century workspace that promotes social interaction, communication and self-regulation.
+Our enabling environments are child-centred and designed to allow for flexibility, collaboration and independence.
+Our environments reflect a 21st century workspace that promotes social interaction, communication and self-regulation.

-Through empowered leadership, quality CPD, research and collaboration, we will create a highly skilled community of learners where pedagogy provides a strong foundation for practice.
-By developing professional trust and dialogue, we will take risks and challenge traditional ideologies to ensure that we are constantly evolving in line with current thinking and research.
+Through empowered leadership, quality CPD, research and collaboration, we have created a highly skilled community of learners where pedagogy provides a strong foundation for practice.
+By developing professional trust and dialogue, we are taking risks and challenging traditional ideologies to ensure that we are constantly evolving in line with current thinking and research.